Buying a property for renovation

 The conveyancing process remains largely the same as for any other property purchase.

-However, it's essential to understand any clauses in the property contract that could impact your renovation, particularly covenants and disputes.
+However, you must understand any clauses in the property contract that could impact your renovation, particularly covenants and disputes.

 Specific legal considerations may apply to listed buildings in conservation areas.